How to Add Protein to Your Smoothies without Protein Powder

 Nut or Seed Butter

 Peanut butter, almond butter and other nut or seed butters can add some creaminess and nutrition to your smoothies.
 2 tablespoons of peanut butter will add 8g of protein while almond butter will add about 7g.
 They also add a delicious nutty flavor to smoothies.
-However, be careful with the peanut butter as its strong flavor might not go well with every smoothie.
+However, be careful with the peanut butter as its strong flavor may not go well with every smoothie.
 If you want a nut-free option, you can try SunButter, which adds 7g of protein per 2 tablespoons.

 Tofu